Hakko FX-888D Digital Soldering Station vs Quick 861DW Hot Air Rework Station

 Which is better, the Hakko FX-888D Digital Soldering Station or the Quick 861DW Hot Air Rework Station?

 It depends on your use case.
-Hakko FX-888D Digital Soldering Station (Hakko, $109): The FX-888D is the benchmark every other hobbyist station gets compared to.
+Hakko FX-888D Digital Soldering Station (Hakko, Out of stock): The FX-888D is the benchmark every other hobbyist station gets compared to.
 Temperature stability, build quality, and tip availability are unmatched at this price.
 If you solder PCBs regularly and want a tool that will last a decade, this is it.
-Quick 861DW Hot Air Rework Station (Quick, $119): The Quick 861DW is the best standalone hot-air rework station under $150.
+Quick 861DW Hot Air Rework Station (Quick, Offer unconfirmed): The Quick 861DW is the best standalone hot-air rework station under $150.
 Stable airflow and 700W heating make it genuinely useful for SMD removal and BGA work.
 Pair it with an FX-888D for a complete repair-tech bench.

 How much does the Hakko FX-888D Digital Soldering Station cost vs the Quick 861DW Hot Air Rework Station?